GiulianoCornacchia/DiverCity/README.md

 ### Notebooks

-- **`1_Download_Road_Network.ipynb`**:
+* **`1_Download_Road_Network.ipynb`**:
-  This notebook is responsible for downloading the road network data of a city using OpenStreetMap (OSMnx).
-It saves the road network in a compressed GraphML format for efficient storage and loading.
+  This notebook downloads the road network of a selected city using **OpenStreetMap** data via **OSMnx**.
+The user specifies the city name and coordinates, and the notebook extracts the `drive` network within a chosen radius.
+The resulting graph is enriched with edge attributes such as length, speed, and travel time, and is then saved as a compressed **GraphML** file for later use.

-- **`2_Compute_DiverCity.ipynb`**:
+* **`2_Compute_DiverCity.ipynb`**:
-  This notebook computes DiverCity metrics, which quantify route diversification by analyzing alternative routes between origin-destination pairs within a city.
-It leverages radial sampling to gnere origin-destination pairs and path penalization to generate alternative routes.
-It computes DiverCity for each trip considering number and the spatial spread of near-shortest routes.
+  This notebook performs the computation of **DiverCity** metrics for a given city.
+It first generates origin-destination pairs through **radial sampling** around the city center, ensuring spatial coverage across multiple distances.
+For each pair, it uses the **path penalization** algorithm to generate up to *k* alternative near-shortest routes and calculates DiverCity by combining their number and spatial spread.

+* **`3_Attractors_measures.ipynb`**:
+  This notebook analyzes **mobility attractors**, defined as high-capacity infrastructures such as highways, ring roads, and major arterial roads.
+It computes attractor-related measures, including total length, spatial density, and spatial dispersion, by sampling random points and measuring their distance to the nearest attractor.
+The outputs help quantify how the configuration of attractors influences route diversification.

+* **`4_Simplified_Model.ipynb`**:
+  This notebook introduces a **synthetic grid-based model** to test DiverCity mechanisms in a controlled environment.
+It creates artificial networks with configurable parameters such as attractor corridors, water bodies, and bridges, and then simulates speed adjustments and attractor placement.
+The results confirm how network structure and speed limits affect route diversification independently of real-world complexities.

+* **`5a_Plot_Routes.ipynb`**:
+  This notebook visualizes the alternative routes generated for selected origin-destination pairs.
+It highlights **near-shortest routes (NSR)** and compares them with longer alternatives to show how route overlap and diversity vary across cities and scenarios.
+The visualizations help interpret DiverCity values in geographic terms.

+* **`5b_Maps_DiverCity.ipynb`**:
+  This notebook creates **spatial maps** of DiverCity within a city.
+It computes node-level DiverCity by aggregating trip-level measures and interpolates the values across the urban area.
+The resulting heatmaps illustrate how route diversification changes with distance from the city center and near mobility attractors.

+* **`6_Figures.ipynb`**:
+  This notebook reproduces the **main figures** of the DiverCity study.
+It uses processed results to generate plots such as DiverCity distributions across cities, DiverCity versus radial distance, and DiverCity improvements under speed-limit adjustments.
+Each figure corresponds to those presented in the paper and supports visual validation of the study’s findings.

 ---

-### Scripts
+### (most relevant) Scripts

-- **`compute_divercity_osm.py`**:
+* **`compute_divercity_osm.py`**:
-This is the main script for computing DiverCity metrics using the radial sampling method and path penalization technique.
-It loads or downloads the road network, performs radial sampling, computes alternative routes, and calculates DiverCity metrics.
-Results are saved as JSON files for further analysis and visualization.
+  This is the **main execution script** for computing DiverCity metrics across cities.
+It loads or downloads the corresponding road network, performs **radial sampling** of origin-destination pairs, and applies the **path penalization** algorithm to generate multiple near-shortest routes.
+The script computes DiverCity values for each trip, combining the number and spatial diversity of the obtained routes.

+* **`divercity_utils.py`**:
+  This module contains the **core functions** for DiverCity computation.
+It implements the logic to evaluate near-shortest routes, calculate weighted Jaccard similarity, derive spatial spread, and aggregate DiverCity values at the trip and city levels.

+* **`routing_utils.py`**:
+  This module provides **routing and graph-processing utilities**.
+It handles shortest-path calculations, iterative edge penalization, and parallelized path generation using NetworkX and igraph.

+* **`simplified_model.py`**:
+  This module implements the **synthetic grid-based model** used to study DiverCity mechanisms in an abstract, controlled setting.
+It allows users to define grid size, attractor placement, water obstacles, and bridge connections, and to simulate changes in speed limits or network configuration.

+*Other scripts* such as `figures.py`, `network_measures.py`, `results_utils.py`, `route_plotting.py`, and `trip_measures.py` act as **helper modules**.
+They handle data post-processing, visualization, and computation of supplementary measures used for figure generation, network characterization, and validation of the main results.

 ---